A semi-parametric dynamic conditional correlation framework for risk forecasting: Introduction

 \section{Introduction}

 }

 Value-at-Risk (VaR) and Expected Shortfall (ES) play a central role in the risk management systems of banks and other financial institutions.
 For more than two decades, VaR has been the official risk measure adopted worldwide by financial intermediaries operating in the global financial system.
 Nevertheless, VaR has some important theoretical limits.
 First, VaR cannot measure the expected loss for extreme (violating) returns.
 In addition, it can be shown that VaR is not always a \emph{coherent} risk measure, due to failure to match the \emph{subadditivity} property.
-For these reasons, the Basle Committee on Banking Supervision proposed in May 2012 to replace VaR with the ES (\citealt{artzner1997,artzner1999}).
-ES is defined as the expectation of the return conditional on it having exceeded the VaR.
-Differently from VaR, ES is a coherent measure and ``measures the riskiness of a position by considering both the size and the likelihood of losses above a certain confidence level'' \citep{BIS2013}.
+For these reasons, the Basel Committee on Banking Supervision proposed in May 2012 to replace VaR with the ES (\citealt{artzner1997,artzner1999}).
+The prominent role of ES in the new international risk measurement practice is clearly illustrated by the official standards for determining minimum capital requirements for market risk published on the BIS institutional website \citep[see e.g. section MAR33]{BIS2019std} and effective from January 2022.
 Thus, in recent years ES has been increasingly employed for tail risk measurement.
+Analytically, ES is defined as the expectation of the return conditional on the VaR being exceeded and, unlike VaR, it is a coherent measure and ``measures the riskiness of a position by considering both the size and the likelihood of losses above a certain confidence level'' \citep{BIS2013}.

+Our paper focuses on the daily forecasting of VaR and ES on the lower/left tail.
+In line with the Basel III Accord and studies in the literature, our paper analyses the commonly used $\alpha=1\%$, 2.5\% and 5\% probability levels.

-Comparing to VaR, there is much less existing work on modeling ES, which is partly due to the non-elicitability of ES alone.
+Compared to VaR, there is much less existing work on modeling ES, which is partly due to the non-elicitability of ES alone.
 However, the recent work in \cite{Fissler2016} has shown that the pair (VaR,ES) is jointly elicitable.
-They develop a family of joint loss, or \emph{scoring}, functions that are strictly consistent for the true VaR and ES, i.e., they are uniquely minimized by the true VaR and ES series.
-This result has important implications for the estimation of conditional VaR and ES as well as for ranking risk forecasts from alternative competing models. \cite{tayl2019} proposes a joint VaR and ES modelling approach (named as ES-CAViaR in this paper) based on the minimization of the negative of an Asymmetric Laplace (AL) log-likelihood function that can be derived as a special case of the \cite{Fissler2016} class of loss functions, under specific choices of the functions involved.
-Furthermore, \cite{pattonetal2019} propose new dynamic models for VaR and ES, through adapting the generalized autoregressive score (GAS) framework \citep{crealetal2013} and utilizing a 0-degree homogeneous loss function falling in the \cite{Fissler2016} class (FZ0).
+They develop a family of joint loss, or \emph{scoring}, functions that are strictly consistent for the true VaR and ES, that is, they are uniquely minimized by the true VaR and ES series.
+This result has important implications for the estimation of conditional VaR and ES as well as for ranking risk forecasts from alternative competing models.